 Article VIII – Beta Testing

 Grievance has a rich history of beta testing in many games.
-In the event Grievance has beta invites available to its members, beta testers will be chosen by the Ambassador Director, in consultation with the Council, LLC, and the game's Guild Leader(s).
+In the event Grievance has beta invites available to its members, beta testers will be chosen by the Ambassador Director, in consultation with the Council and the game's Guild or Embassy Leader(s).
 The Ambassador Director will inform the membership of the criteria to be used when selecting testers.
 Testers must also meet any requirements set by the game's developer and be at least eighteen years of age.

 Article IX – Dispute Resolution